developer-portal/content/start/sw/mobile-app/mobile-devassistant.md

 ```
 $ da crt android-studio --name my_test --avd
 ```

-which automatically shows AVD Manager where you can specify your mobile device
+This automatically shows AVD Manager where you can specify your mobile device.

 For downloading SDKs run:

 ```
 $ da crt android-studio --name my_text --sdk
 ```
-which automatically shows SDK Manager where you can select Android SDK which you would like to download it.
+This automatically shows SDK Manager where you can specify Android SDK which you would like to download and use it.

 ```